CLASSES

 Instructor: Michael Trittipo (Click to read profile)

-Wednesdays 6:30-8:00 p.m.
+Wednesdays 6:30-8:00 p.m. at the C.S.P.S.
+Hall.

-Intermediate Czech (High A2-B1), Online
+Intermediate Czech (B1), Online

 Advanced Czech (B2), Online